Skip to content

 Written by Stucco Champions — Southern California’s Authority on Exterior Plastering.

-In the construction industry, "quality" is often a buzzword.
-At Stucco Champions, quality is a measurable standard based on chemistry and engineering.
-When we work on a home in Southern California, we aren't just making it look good; we are building a defensive shell against salt air, seismic activity, and intense UV exposure.
+In the Southern California construction industry, "quality" is frequently used as a marketing buzzword.
+At Stucco Champions, quality is a measurable engineering standard.
+When we plaster a residential home, we are not simply creating an attractive exterior; we are building a multi-layered defensive shield designed to withstand coastal salt air, seismic shear forces, and intense UV exposure.

 Free Assessment